Kate Hoey: Other interests

-Hoey is known for her objection to the Labour Government's ban of fox hunting: a rare position among Labour MPs.
+Hoey is known for her objection to the ban of fox hunting: a rare position among Labour MPs.
 On 22 July 2005, she was named the new chairman of the Countryside Alliance (a British group known for its pro-hunting stance).
 She said the appointment was a "great honour and a great challenge".
 The Alliance's headquarters are in Hoey's Vauxhall constituency.
 This appointment was controversial in the Labour Party as the Countryside Alliance was seen to be behind a campaign to unseat Labour MPs at the 2005 election.
 Hoey stepped down in 2015 saying "I am sad to be resigning after more than nine years as chairman of the Countryside Alliance.
 The organisation has achieved much in that time, but I will always be most proud that having joined when hunting faced such uncertainty, I leave with new generations queuing up to join the hunting field."

 Hoey is patron of Roots & Shoots, a vocational training centre for young people in Lambeth.

 Hoey has been a trustee of the Outward Bound charity since October 2002.

 A vice-president of the Great Britain Wheelchair Basketball Association, Hoey is a supporter of the women's national team and the work of the charity.

 In December 2018 she became patron of the Professional Paralegal Register.

 In October 2013, Hoey was fined £240 for driving through a red light having previously criticised cyclists as "Lycra louts that run red lights".
 Hoey wants all cyclists to pay tax and be registered so they have a registration number:

+Kate Hoey reportedly lives on Rathlin Island, an island off the coast of County Antrim in Northern Ireland, where she grew up and now owns a cottage.